AutoxingTech/axbot_rest_book/docs/reference/iot_devices.md

 ```

 - `/bluetooth_state` The bluetooth connection state
-- `/bluetooth/inbound` For sending data to robot
+- `/bluetooth/inbound` Send data from the robot to connected BLE device.
-- `/bluetooth/outbound` For receiving data from robot
+- `/bluetooth/outbound` The data received from BLE device.

 ### Disconnect